Globalization has caught up with the footwear industry, and offshore manufacturing has risen in popularity over the last few decades.

 According to the United Nations Statistics Division, China is the world’s manufacturing powerhouse, accounting for 28 percent of global manufacturing output in 2018.

-The cost of manufacturing in China is significantly lower than that of manufacturing domestically.
-While it may be cost-effective to produce goods overseas, the increased tariffs imposed by former President Donald Trump on consumer goods from China — which is the major exporter of footwear to the U.S. — could turn the tables and encourage domestic manufacturing.
+The manufacturing cost in China is significantly lower than that of domestic manufacturing.
+While it may be cost-effective to produce goods overseas, the increased tariffs imposed by former President Donald Trump on consumer goods from China — the major export of footwear to the U.S. — could turn the tables and encourage domestic manufacturing.

 Although offshore manufacturing has dramatically affected the shoe industry, several American shoe brands continue to produce their products within the U.S. borders.
 Buy 100 percent “Made in the USA” shoes to support American craftsmanship.